BellaBradbury/Student-Database/README.md

 ---APP OVERVIEW---

   &nbsp; &nbsp; &nbsp; This app displays a mock student database using static data.
 A user can find students by either utilizing the pagination buttons at the bottom of the page or via the search bar at the top of the page.
-The search is case insensitive and works with partial matches.
+A search is case insensitive and works with partial matches.

   [VISIT APP](https://bellabradbury.github.io/Student-Database/)